squaddle-uk/social-auth/readme.md

 ### Customize routes and controller

-By default, the package exposes 2 stateless routes that expect the same 2 segments:

-#### Routes
-- Returns the auth URL for the given provider, so your frontend can load the provider's auth page.
-    ``` md
-    GET  /auth/social/{provider}/{sociable}
-    ```
-- Callback route that finds or creates the given sociable model and returns its JsonResource.
-    ``` php
-    POST /auth/social/{provider}/{sociable}
-    [
-        'access_token' => 'required|string' // incoming token from provider
-    ]
-    ```

-#### Segments
-- `provider` - the provider name. e.g. google, facebook, etc.

-- `sociable` - the name of the sociable model as per your config file. e.g.user, customer, etc.

-You can apply middlewares and route prefix to both routes.
+You can apply middlewares and route prefix to the package routes.
 Or even replace its controller with your own.
 ``` php
     'routes' => [
         'controller' => SocialAuthController::class,